pandalv9999/StockModel/res/SETUP-README.txt

 How to build a jar(little different from the tutorial):

 1. Add dependencies to the library:
+Please move assignment8\res\dependency\xchart-3.5.2.jar into assignment8\lib folder.
-Intellij: File -> Project Structure -> Libraries -> + -> java -> select assignment8/lib/xchart-3.5.2.jar -> OK.
+Intellij: File -> Project Structure -> Libraries -> + -> java -> select assignment8\lib\xchart-3.5.2.jar -> OK.
 Or you can simply open the lib folder and right click the x-chart-3.5.2.jar, and click "Add as Library..."

 2. Build a jar
 Intellij: File -> Project Structure -> Artifacts -> + -> JAR -> From Modules with Dependencies -> Choose Main as the Main class, select "extract to the target Jar" -> OK